 Brains are built, not born.
 What happens in children’s early years sets the foundation for all the years that follow.
 Child development is a dynamic, interactive process that is not predetermined.
 It occurs in the context of relationships, experiences and environments.
 That’s because as Harvard University pediatrician Jack Shonkoff says, “brains are built not born.”
 Understanding this concept is ensuring that each child has the opportunity to realize his or her potential.
 The brain is one of the only organs not fully developed at birth.
 Most of the cells are there, but the connections – the wiring that forms the architecture is not.
 These connections develop in early childhood.
 Every experience a baby has, forms a neural connection in the brain.
-These connections—called synapses—form very rapidly in the early years at a rate of 700 synapses per second.
+These connections—called synapses—form very rapidly in the early years at a rate of over one million new connections per second.

 This graph shows when those connections peak for different brain functions.